 What Kind of Sensor Should I Use?

-As alluded to in the introduction, the use case determines what kind of sensor should be used.
+As alluded to in the introduction, the Applications determines what kind of sensor should be used.
 Trying to make a smart device to control the temperature?
 Use a thermometer.
 Trying to detect people approaching your house?
 A motion sensor could be used, but then what if a neighborhood cat constantly trips it, or a porch bandit nabs a package?
 The motion sensor wouldn’t give very actionable information.
 Whereas with a camera, the porch bandit would be recorded and the algorithm behind the camera could exclude cats.
 On the flip side, a camera controlling an automatic door would be overkill, and a motion sensor would suffice.

 The sensor is an important choice because it determines other important decisions in the IoT stack.
 Cameras and microphones require lots of power and bandwidth to operate effectively, should use wifi, and have large batteries or an outlet.
 As opposed to this, motion sensors require little bandwidth and just standby power.
 GPS modules almost always have to be battery-powered or have their functionality be severely limited.